 Fair Value.
-Relevant market interest rates on the valuation date (December 31, 2015) of the swaps are reflected in the following charts.
+Relevant market interest rates on the valuation date (March 31, 2016) of the swaps are reflected in the following charts.
 As of the valuation date, all of the swaps had negative fair values.
 A negative fair value means that MTA, MTA Bridges and Tunnels and/or MTA New York City Transit would have to pay the counterparty that approximate amount to terminate the swap.
 In the event there is a positive fair value, MTA, MTA Bridges and Tunnels and/or MTA New York City Transit would be entitled to receive a payment from the counterparty to terminate the swap; consequently, MTA, MTA Bridges and Tunnels and/or MTA New York City Transit would be exposed to the credit risk of the counterparties in the amount of the swaps' fair value should a swap with a positive fair value be terminated.

 The fair values listed in the following tables represent the theoretical cost to terminate the swap as of the date indicated, assuming that a termination event occurred on that date.
+The valuations do not represent fair value as defined under GASB Statement No. 72 and therefore do not reflect any adjustments as required under the Statement.

 The fair values were estimated using the zero-coupon method.
 This method calculates the future net settlement payments required by the swap, assuming that the current forward rates implied by the yield curve correctly anticipate future spot interest rates.
 These payments are then discounted using the spot rates implied by the current yield curve for hypothetical zero-coupon bonds due on the date of each future net settlement on the swap.
 See "Termination Risk" below.